cloudposse/build-harness/README.md

 ## Community Forum

 Get access to our [Open Source Community Forum][slack] on Slack.
 It's **FREE** to join for everyone!
 Our "SweetOps" community is where you get to talk with others who share a similar vision for how to rollout and manage infrastructure.
-This is the best place to talk shop, ask questions, solict feedback, and work together as a community to build *sweet* infrastructure.
+This is the best place to talk shop, ask questions, solicit feedback, and work together as a community to build *sweet* infrastructure.

 ## Contributing